Rachel Bourchier, Countess of Bath: Origins

 She was born at Mereworth Castle in Kent, the fifth daughter of Francis Fane, 1st Earl of Westmorland by his wife Mary Mildmay, a daughter of Sir Anthony Mildmay of Apethorpe Hall in Northamptonshire, where Rachel grew up.
 Rachel's brother, Mildmay Fane, 2nd Earl of Westmorland, a poet and dramatist, was close to King Charles I, who became a godfather to Fane's son in 1635.
 Another of Rachel's brothers was Colonel George Fane, who also supported the Royalist cause.

 Youth and writing

 In her youth, Rachel Fane wrote masques for performance at family entertainments.
+These include A New Year's gift to my Lady, a poem addressed to her mother, which refers to the year 1627 by reference to the calculations of James Ussher and Thomas Lydiat.

-One of these was her "May Masque" of 1627, possibly a Christmas or twelfth night masque, another is known as the "Wishing Chair Entertainment".
+Other pieces, included in one of Rachel Fane's notebooks, include May Masque of 1627, possibly a Christmas or twelfth night masque, another is known as the "Wishing Chair Entertainment".
+Speeches in The Wishing Chair address Rachel's mother, Lady Westmorland, and the performance may have been conceived as an all-female event.
+The chair is brought on stage by Puck, the seasons and shepherds dance in turns.
+At the finale, Night brings sleep.

+A fragment of a tragicomedy features a Duchess who asks her gentlewomen about the progress of embroidering a petticoat, and gives orders for preserving fruit with sugar.
+She receives news of the Duke's death.
+The text ends abruptly and Rachel Fane noted "I lost the rest".
+Another fragment discusses a play involving Robin Goodfellow and Nobody.

-The "May masque" includes pastoral elements which would have been dramatised with props from the Apethorpe estate farms.
+The "May Masque" includes pastoral elements which would have been dramatised with props from the Apethorpe estate farms.
 These masques were either performed in the Long Gallery at Apethorpe, or the older Great Hall.

 Around the time her masques were performed, Rachel Fane made a translation of a section of the French romance, Amadis de Gaul, which survives with some of her other notebooks at the Kent History and Library Centre, Maidstone.